marckysan/claystudios-fe/README.md

 2. Check and ensure that you are able to load up the applications on localhost correctly.
 - Frontend Check - Navigate to "localhost:8888", you should see the application loading up
 - Backend Check - Navigate to "localhost:6868/health", you should see a JSON message "Backend health check!"
-3. You are ready to start developing!
+3. You are ready to test the production build!